rlancaste/Astro-Dev/README.md

 ![The Build Options](images/buildOptions.png "The Build Options")

-Under Projects, Build and Run, Run There is a new option in QT creator to "Add Build library search path to DYLD Library Path"  It seems to get checked by default which has been causing some conflicts between the libjpeg provided by OS X and the one used by KStars and INDI.
+Under Projects, Build and Run, Run There is a new option in QT creator to "Add Build library search path to DYLD Library Path"  It seems to get checked by default which has been causing some conflicts between the libjpeg provided by MacOS and the one used by KStars and INDI.
 Please uncheck this box to avoid the errors if you encounter any.

 ![Build](images/run.png "Run")
 ![The DYLD Box](images/DYLDBox.png "Uncheck the DYLD Box")